The Thrill of Being Shot At

 Posttraumatic stress disorder (PTSD) is apparently an emotional illness that usually develops as a result of a terribly frightening, life-threatening, or otherwise highly unsafe experience.
 Following this and my subsequent adventures I am quite convinced that in order to suffer from this condition, one must have a measure of intelligence and imagination, an ability to see oneself after a direct hit from a shell or a bullet.
 Thankfully for me I had neither in any quantities to count against me.
 The result was that at the time I did not feel the slightest sense of fear.
 In fact in my mind there was a well established belief that I would die in my bed at a ripe old age and the exhilaration I felt was devoid of any negative feelings.

-On my return, I again had to pass by the soldiers on either side of the road outside the barracks, but this time I was prepared and I felt that I owed it to those boys to deliberately slow down only this time not out of ignorance.
+On my return, I again had to pass by the soldiers still taking cover in the diches on either side of the road outside the barracks, but this time I was prepared and I felt that I owed it to those boys to deliberately slow down.
+Only this time not out of ignorance.
 Again, they all stood up and cheered wildly the nutcase casually cruising in the middle of a deadly bombardment and waving at them with a smile.
-I learned later that they all died there.
+I learned later that most of them died there.

 Moving on briskly through the boring stuff, we reach the last day of the conflict and another cease fire is pending, again at four pm.
 The brain surgeons at HQ were no fools though.
 This time they suspected that Goliath’s communications might not be up to scratch and their front line might not be informed.
 So they send orders to our front line to hold on, as eventually the information would reach Goliath and the cease fire would actually take place.
 They also knew that whoever held land at the implementation of the cease fire would likely hold on to it permanently after that.